Back

 How does it handle dynamic geometry - doors, destructible walls, moving objects?

-Currently the position of each vertex within a mesh cannot be changed at runtime, but this is a planned feature.
+However, the position of each vertex within a mesh cannot be changed at runtime, but this is a planned feature.

 What is the performance overhead?
 Will it affect my frame rate?